vanheeringen-lab/seq2science/docs/content/DESeq2.md

 For each contrast design, the list of *all* genes/peaks is saved to file, with analysis results for expressed genes.
 Briefly, these include:
 - The column `padj` contains the adjusted p-values after multiple testing. **(These should be used to identify DE genes/peaks)**.
 - The column `log2FoldChange` contains the fold change of each gene between the two conditions.
 (The reference group is the one _last mentioned_ in the contrast design, so use `condition_treatment_control`.
 If you use `condition_control_treatment` the fold change is _inverted_.)
-- Several other columns were kept for sake of completion, such as column `pvalue`, which contains _non-adjusted_ p-values.
+- Several other columns were kept for sake of completion, such as column `pvalue`, which contains p-values not adjusted for multiple testing.

 In addition, MA and PCA plots are generated for each contrast design.